srabhimanyu/EnQuotes/README.md

 # EnQuotes
-Developed an App using Elastic Search to see the famous regarding to a particular author
+Developed an App using Elastic Search to see famous quotes of particular author and performed various acitvities regarding that